Diamssword/character_sheet_web_editor/README.md

                               `=>variation2.png`  will allow for a drawer-like menu with variation of an assets (for different hairs colors and alike)

    If you have defined categories on your layers, the path will then be `datas/skins/[layer_name]/[category_id]/asset.png` or `datas/skins/[layer_name]/[category_id]/[asset_name]/variation1.png `
+   ### Asset format
+   The assets needed for the customizer follow a standard minecraft skin texture format [templates](https://minecraft.fandom.com/wiki/Skin#Templates)
+   You simply leave the parts you don't want fully transparent.
+   Compared to vanilla skins, you can have non-opaque colors (alpha from 0.0 to 1.0) and high resolution skin (max size defined in `layers.json`)
  ## Skins Display
  The Skin Display folder contains the vigniette of your skin parts, it is automaticlly populated when using the /dev/genskinpic route of the website.
  You should use this route everytime you modify the content of the `skins` folder, this route is locked behing the API_PUBLIC_KEY to prevent anyone other than you to use it.